leobaron/leobaron/theband.md

 # The band:
 Twenty One Pilots is a two piece band composed of Tyler Joseph, singer and pianist, and Josh Dun, drummer.
 The name of the band comes from the play _All My Sons_ by Arthur Miller.
-Both members come from the town of Colombus,OH
+Both members come from the town of Colombus,OH.
+Their fans are called Clikkies and are members of the Clique.

 # Link between the songs and the lore